metadatacenter/cedar-manual/docs/_sections/c2/1_first_steps.md

 To create a new template, first click the "New" button on the Desktop's navigation sidebar (upper left of the Workspace view) and select the "Template" option in the dropdown menu.
-This step opens up the resource creation form as shown below.
+This step opens the Template Designer as shown below.

 Enter the human-readable label, identifier and description of the Template resource using the three text input fields ('Untitled', 'Identifier', 'Description')